cupidthecat/cupid-clip/README.md

 # cupid-clip

-CupidClip is a terminal-based clipboard utility written in C. It reads the contents of files and directories, with an optional recursive mode, and copies the concatenated content to the system clipboard using `xclip`.
+cupid-clip is a terminal-based clipboard utility written in C. It reads the contents of files and directories, with an optional recursive mode, and copies the concatenated content to the system clipboard using `xclip`.

 This tool is designed for Linux systems, offering a simple way to batch copy text data from files or directories into the clipboard.